-- building "cooperation platforms", enabling migrants' associations and individual migrants to cooperate with Polish associations, foundations and communities on cultural and social issues, - raising the role of the state in providing migrants with information on legal employment and residence in Poland.18
+- increasing the role of diasporas in foreigners' integration, - support for migrant organizations in "active coexistence in civil society", defined, inter alia, as interest representation and promotion of own community, - building "cooperation platforms", enabling migrants' associations and individual migrants to cooperate with Polish associations, foundations and communities on cultural and social issues, - strengthening the role of the state in providing migrants with information on legal employment and residence in Poland.25

-These recommendations flow from the diagnosis provided in the Strategy, which notes the virtual absence of strong migrant diasporas (with the exception of the Vietnamese and Armenians) and identifies as a problem dispersion of migrants, who lack "support or sense of community" that diasporas provide.
-However, the Strategy argues that small scale of permanent immigration so far and the absence of the issue in the political debate or social awareness did not warrant launching integration programs for migrants other than refugees.19
+These recommendations stem from the diagnosis provided in the Strategy, which notes the virtual absence of strong migrant diasporas (with the exception of the Vietnamese and Armenians) and identifies as a problem dispersion of migrants, who lack "support or a sense of community" that diasporas provide.
+However, the Strategy argues that the small scale of permanent immigration so far, the absence of the issue in the political debate and of social awareness of it have not warranted launching integration programmes for migrants other than refugees.26

-Migration Strategy in the announced shape does not represent departure from strategic directions outlined in other mid-term and long-term state planning documents.
-The current government adopted on 30 December 2008 a revision of the National Development Strategy for 2007-201520 in which it called for a "rational migration policy" as part of its employment-growth package.
-It is symptomatic that the all the declared measures concentrated on maintaining ties with and return of the Polish migrants residing abroad.
-The focus on return migration of Poles correlates with the diagnosis given in the original Strategy, adopted in 2006, in which emigration, especially of young Poles, would constitute "draining of the human capital".
-The Strategy forecast "a growing migration to Poland" but viewed it negatively, expecting that it would result in "appearance of new legal, social and job market problems."21 The Strategy of 2006, revised in 2008, underscored "complementary character" of labour immigration, which
+Migration Strategy in the announced shape does not represent a departure from strategic directions outlined in other mid-term and long-term state planning documents.
+The current government adopted on 30 December 2008 a revision of the National Development Strategy for 2007-201527 in which it called for a "rational migration policy" as part of its employment-growth package.
+It is symptomatic that all the declared measures concentrated on maintaining ties with and the return of Polish migrants residing abroad.
+The focus on return migration of Poles correlates with the diagnosis given in the original Strategy, adopted in 2006, in which emigration, especially of young Poles, would constitute "draining of human capital".
+The Strategy forecast "a growing migration to Poland" but viewed it negatively, expecting that it would result in the "appearance of new legal, social and job market problems."28 The Strategy of 2006, revised in 2008, underscored the "complementary character" of labour immigration, which would only be admitted upon "analysis of the migration balance" in order to address skill shortages.29